 NURTURING HEALTH BY HARMONIZING QI: The Art of Nourishing Life

-In emphasizing the strength of an individual’s Qi in the potential impact of “pathogenic” exposure, prevention, or more aptly, preparation becomes the starting point when it comes to Traditional Chinese Medicine’s approach to colds.
+In emphasizing the strength of an individual’s Qi in the potential impact of “pathogenic” exposure, preparation, and seasonal wellness support are key principles in TCM’s approach to maintaining balance during colder months.

 YOU ARE UNIQUE AND SO IS YOUR QI